781flyingdutchman/background_downloader/README.md

   debugPrint('Could not add file to Photos Library, likely because permission denied');
 }
 ```
-The reason for this two-step approach is that typically you only want to add to the library, which does not require the user to give access to their entire photos library (required to get the `filePath`).
+The reason for this two-step approach is that typically you only want to add to the library (requires `PermissionType.iosAddToPhotoLibrary`), which does not require the user to give read/write access to their entire photos library (`PermissionType.iosChangePhotoLibrary`, required to get the `filePath`).

 ### Path to file in shared storage